ValerioS05/pj2Quizzer/README.md

 ### Objective
 - The purpose of Quizzer is to offer an experience designed to challenge the user knowledge across three different difficulty levels.
 Doesn't matter if the user is a learner, a trivia seeker or a persone only looking for fun.
 Quizzer has it for everyone.
-  - Level Easy
+  - Level Easy:
     - To start the journey ,easy level is the perfect one for a relaxed experience, with a mix questions covering different topics that most people have knowleadge of.
-Can say it is pretty accessible to anyone
+Can say it is pretty accessible to anyone.
-  - Level Normal
+  - Level Normal:
     - The Normal level it's a step up. the questions become a bit more difficult to answer ,requiring a deeper understanding of various topics.
-The normal level is still accessible to anyone that want to challenge a thougher trivia
+The normal level is still accessible to anyone that want to challenge a thougher trivia.
-  - Level Hard
+  - Level Hard:
     - This level is more for seasoned user with a larger knowledge of various topics.
   Anyone can play the quiz but not everyone can get a positive result!
   - Learning when you play.